kaushikau/Seizure-Detection-EEG/README.md

 # Detection of Seizures Based on EEG Signals: A Machine Learning Approach
-Authors: Kaushika Uppu, Miranda Billawala, and Khang Nguyen
+*Kaushika Uppu, Miranda Billawala, and Khang Nguyen*

 ***Abstract —*** Epilepsy, a disorder that affects many people worldwide, is defined by recurring seizures, which can be